instaMOL/waydroid-launcher-mol/README.md

 Waydroid launcher for gamescope-session-steam, intended for the Steam Deck and Windows-based handheld PCs running Linux.

-This project's sources mainly come from [ublue/bazzite](https://github.com/ublue-os/bazzite).
+Sourced from [chenx-dust/waydroid-launcher](https://github.com/chenx-dust/waydroid-launcher), which sources it from [ublue/bazzite](https://github.com/ublue-os/bazzite),